Search by Provider Name

 FAMILY RESOURCE COORDINATOR

-The Family Resource Coordinator provides information about local child care, preschool, and kindergarten options.
-Also provides basic resources like diapers, wipes, clothing, formula.
-Offers referrals & application assistance to other resources as needed.
-Hosts ongoing parenting classes, early learning workshops, and annual early learning fair.
+Provides information about local child care, preschool, and kindergarten options.
+Also supplies basic resources like clothing, formula, diapers, and wipes.
+Offers referrals and application assistance to other resources as needed.
+Hosts ongoing parenting classes, early learning workshops, and an annual early learning fair.

 21920 SW Sherwood Boulevard